Application to remove 1ha of trees comprising the Cumberland Plain Woodlands ecological community, Ingleburn Army Camp site, NSW

 - Supplementary Form C Appendix C Part 1 (PDF - 1.4 MB)

 - Supplementary Form C Appendix C Part 2 (PDF - 1.52 MB)

 - Supplementary Form C Appendix C Part 3 (PDF - 1.3 MB)

 About the application

-The Department of the Environment, Water, Heritage and the Arts has received an application for a permit to kill, injure, take, trade, keep or move a listed threatened species and ecological community in a Commonwealth Area under Part 13, section 200 of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+The department received an application for a permit to kill, injure, take, trade, keep or move a listed threatened species and ecological community in a Commonwealth Area under Part 13, section 200 of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
 The application is to remove 32 trees comprising the Cumberland Plain Woodlands ecological community will be removed to facilitate the installation of water pipelines through the Ingleburn Army Camp site.
 The Cumberland Plain Woodlands is a threatened ecological community under the EPBC Act.

 Please see the documents above for further details on the proposal.

 If the application for a permit to conduct the activity is approved the permit will be valid for a period of up to five years.